 It is encouraged but not mandatory that a valid mzIdentML file is accompanied by the set of spectra that were searched.
 It is acknowledged that in many cases it will be useful to have an mzIdentML file and the input spectra together, there are practical problems processing such data depending on the spectrum file format (e.g. in case of proprietary formats), and cases where an mzIdentML is useful even if the spectra data is not available.

-Update in version 1.2:
+Update from version 1.2.0:

 Version 1.1.0 of the specification document states “the CV holds the definite specification for legal encodings of spectrumID values”.
 In version 1.2, the only legal ways of referencing a spectrum identification format are provided below in Table 1.
 Any new spectral formats that cannot fit into this schema require an update to this document.

+Update included in version 1.3.0:

+All CV terms containing combined spectra input types have been deprecated.